AlessandroPerazzetta/tetris-rs/README.md

 - **Next Block Preview:** Always see which tetromino is coming up next.
 - **Customizable:** Tweak, extend, or theme the game as you like.
 - **Minimal Dependencies:** Lightning-fast builds and easy to understand codebase.
+- **Wall Kick Rotation:** Tetrominoes can rotate near borders or other blocks, using simple wall kick logic for a modern feel.
+- **Restart from Game Over:** After losing, press Enter to restart and optionally select a new difficulty.

 ---